-- foundation and excavation (before the footings are poured) - slab (before the concrete is poured) - frame (before the cladding or lining is fixed or for reinforced masonry construction, before the wall cavities are filled) - final (at the completion of all aspects of the building work) - any additional certifying function/s requested by the owner under an additional certification notice (i.e. Form 31 Additional certification notice).
+- all stages at which the building development approval states the work must be inspected - foundation/excavation (after excavation of foundation material and before the footings or slab are poured) - footings (after placement of formwork and reinforcement for footings but before concrete for footings is poured) - frame (at a time appropriate to the construction type refer to section 44 of the Building Regulation 2021) - final (at the completion of all aspects of the building work) - any additional certifying function/s requested by the owner under an additional certification notice (i.e. Form 31 Additional certification notice).